sagemath/trac_to_gh/Issue 4516.md

 # Issue 4516: make check on binaries should smoothly 100% pass -- right now it fails on the docs and gives lots of verbosity at the start, and #4515

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4516

 Original creator: was